saorsa/blacksmiths/linux/utilities/Readme.md

       - r:arg - Drop database before restore - **yes/no**
     - Note - none of the options are mandatory.
 If any of them are omitted, default values from **pgsqlbackup.properties.sh** will be taken.
 The default values for *-r* is *no*

+#### How to work with **restoreMySQLBackUp.sh**
+  - how to use
+    - options
+      - u:arg - User for connecting to mysql
+      - h:arg - Host for connecting to mysql
+      - d:arg - Database in which the .sql backup will be restored to.
+This database must exist before executing the script.
+      - b:arg - The .sql backup that will be restored.
+      - r:arg - Drop database before restore - **yes/no**
+    - Note - none of the options are mandatory.
+If any of them are omitted, default values from **mysqlbackup.properties.sh** will be taken.
+The default values for *-r* is *no*

 #### Configuration
- - files **mysql.backup.properties.sh** and **pgsqlbackup.properties.sh** define the location inwhichthe archived backup will be stored.
+ - files **mysql.backup.properties.sh** and **pgsqlbackup.properties.sh** define the location in which the archived backup will be stored.
 Both files  contain an exported virables used for configurating the create and restore of backups.
-The needed variables are:
+The needed variables in both file are:
  ```bash
 export BACKUP_FOLDER=*postgresql/mysql backup folder path*
 export USER_NAME=*default postgresql/mysql user for accessing the database*